TeamCodeStream/codestream-guide/docs/src/faq/custom-queries-gl.md

 ---
-title: GitLab Custom Queries
+title: GitLab custom queries
-description: This doc will show you how to do custom queries for GitLab in CodeStream.
-CodeStream supports custom GitLab querying of both merge requests and GitLab issues.
+description:
 ---

-## Searching Issues

-Custom issue filtering allows you to specify which GitLab issues you want to see in the issues section.
+Custom issue filtering allows you to specify which GitLab issues you want to see in the Issues section.

 ### Search Syntax